TormStorm/jagex-launcher-linux/README.md

 # Jagex launcher for Linux

-This repo contains step by step instruction on how to run the Jagex Launcher in linux as well as how to play through RuneLite
+This repo contains instruction on how to run the Jagex Launcher in linux as well as how to play through RuneLite

 ## Disclaimer